How to Tie the Anchor Hitch

 Notable Features

-• Easy to Tie: Simple structure makes it practical for quick applications.
+- Easy to Tie: Simple structure makes it ideal when speed and strength are required.

-• Stronger Than a Bowline: Retains more rope strength than similar knots.
+- Stronger Than a Bowline: Retains more rope strength.

 Variations